MaterializeInc/terraform-provider-materialize/docs/data-sources/user.md

 page_title: "materialize_user Data Source - terraform-provider-materialize"
 subcategory: ""
 description: |-
-  The user data source allows you to retrieve information about a user in your Frontegg organization.
+  The user data source allows you to retrieve information about a user in your Materialize organization.
 ---

 # materialize_user (Data Source)

-The user data source allows you to retrieve information about a user in your Frontegg organization.
+The user data source allows you to retrieve information about a user in your Materialize organization.

 ## Example Usage